 Norton believes in using technology to empower communities.
-He serves as the Chair of the Quality Programming Committee for Neighborhood Learning Alliance (NLA), a Pittsburgh non-profit agency, that serves as an umbrella organization for over forty faith-based and community-based organizations.
-Norton is also on the Board of Governors for the Manchester Academic Charter School in Pittsburgh and the Board of Directors for the Pittsburgh Association for the Education of Young Children (PAEYC).
+He serves as the Chair of the Quality Programming Committee for Neighborhood Learning Alliance (NLA), a Pittsburgh non-profit agency, that serves as an umbrella organization for faith-based and community-based organizations providing services such as after-school programming.
+Norton is also on the Board of Film Pittsburgh.

 Norton believes in empowering educators.
 He has chaired the planning committee for the Three Rivers Educational Technology Conference, a regional event in the Pittsburgh region for over fifteen years.
 In addition, Norton has taught two graduate level courses at the Heinz College of Carnegie Mellon University (CMU) – Technology and Educational Restructuring (changed for 2012 to “Planning for Innovation”) and Integrating Technology into Curriculum, Assessment, and Instruction.
 Norton worked with the Flipped Learning Network to bring FlipCon14, the annual conference, to Pittsburgh from June 23-25, 2014.
 Norton worked with a team of educators to start an unconference, edcampPGH.

 Norton also works with school districts on strategic planning, planning for innovation, and professional development.
 Norton worked with the Mars Area School District to develop a Project-based Learning (PBL) plan for its middle school program and worked with planning teams at Mars and the Fox Chapel Area School District on their comprehensive plans.
 Norton also worked with high school teachers at Central Catholic to integrate iPads with Project-based Learning.
-For the fall of 2014 Norton worked with the Ellis School on professional development, focusing on Flipped Learning.
 In 2015 Norton developed a White Paper for the new Center for Design and Innovation at the Parkway West Career and Technology Center (PWCTC).
 Since 2013 Norton has worked with a team at the South Fayette School District to produce a Summer Institute on STEAM Innovation.